aklinker1/vite-plugin-web-extension/packages/docs/guide/migration.md

 [[toc]]

+## Drop CommonJS Support

+In your `package.json`, it's now required to add `"type": "module"` due to `web-ext` dropping support.

+If you have any config files like tailwind that were common JS, rename them to use the `.cjs` file extension.

 ## No More `assets` Option

 In v1, everything in the `assets` directory was copied to the output directory.
 That sound familiar?
 Well, that's exactly what the [`public` directory](https://vitejs.dev/guide/assets.html#the-public-directory) does.